Charles77K/Charles77K/README.md

 ## 👋 Hey there!
 I'm Charles Obiora

-### 🚀 MERN Stack Developer
+### 🚀 Software Developer

-Welcome to my GitHub!
-I specialize in building dynamic, high-performance mobile and web applications using the MERN stack.
-I love crafting efficient solutions, writing clean code, and exploring new technologies to stay ahead in the ever-evolving tech landscape.
+Hey there!
+Welcome to my GitHub.
+I love building fast, dynamic mobile and web apps.
+I’m passionate about writing clean code, solving problems efficiently, and always learning new technologies to keep up with the ever-changing tech world.

 ---